 Figure~\ref{fig:realaccurate} shows both accuracy (F-measure) and speed (elapsed running time) for all comparison methods.
 We can see that the \method runs $320\times$ faster than the state-of-the-art streaming algorithm, \densestream, keeping comparable accuracy.
 Compared to the fast re-run \dcube, \method achieves $1.8\times$ faster, and much higher accuracy.
 Figures~\ref{fig:appcase1}-\ref{fig:appcase4} present the detailed information of the densest block detected by \method.
 We draw ``degree'' distributions for detected $686$ devices and $21$ apps in Figure~\ref{fig:appcase1} and \ref{fig:appcase2}.
 Note that the ``degree'' of a mobile device is \# of apps installed by the mobile.
 Similarly ``degree'' of an app is the number of devices installing the app.
 As a result, $365$ devices from $686$ detected devices have been identified as fraudsters by the company, which is a very high concentration in a fraud detection task, considering a small fraction of fraudulent devices over the whole devices.
 Actually, devices not identified as fraudsters are very suspicious by analyzing their behavior: $686$ mobile devices repeatedly installed and uninstalled $21$ apps $5.66\times10^4$ times, with up to $7100$ times for one app.
 Furthermore, all the installations were concentrated in a short time period (i.e.~$8$ days) and uninstalled within one week afterward (see Figures~\ref{fig:appcase3}-\ref{fig:appcase4}).
 It is very likely that these mobile devices boost these apps' ranks in an app store by installations and uninstallations in lockstep.

-\textbf{Results on Wi-Fi data:} We discover synchronized patterns that may interest administrators of students.
+\textbf{Results on Wi-Fi data:} We discover synchronized patterns that may interest student administrators.
 Figure~\ref{fig:wifi_distribution} shows the densest block detected by \method in Wi-Fi data.
-Figure~\ref{fig:wifi_distribution}a and \ref{fig:wifi_distribution}b show $2849$ devices and $413$ Wi-Fi APs which had $8.03\times 10^{5}$ connections/disconnections in total, indicating a busy schedule for many students on Tsinghua University.
-As shown in Figure~\ref{fig:wifi_distribution}c, the behavior of this group of students was periodic and synchronized.
-Wi-Fi connections concentrated from $8$ AM to $5$ PM every day and reached a peak at around $10$ AM (red dotted line).
+Figure~\ref{fig:wifi_distribution}a and \ref{fig:wifi_distribution}b show $2849$ devices and $413$ Wi-Fi APs which had $8.03\times 10^{5}$ connections/disconnections in total, indicating a busy schedule for many students.
+As shown in Figure~\ref{fig:wifi_distribution}c, behavior of this group of students was periodic and synchronized.
+Wi-Fi connections concentrated from $8$ AM - $5$ PM every day and reached a peak at around $10$ AM (red dotted line).
 That may be because students' first and second classes begin around $8$ AM and $10$ AM respectively.
-Moreover, Figure~\ref{fig:wifi_distribution}d shows that most of the connections stayed around $1$ to $2$ hours, which is the usual length of one class (i.e.~$1.5$ hours).
+Moreover, Figure~\ref{fig:wifi_distribution}d shows that most of the connections stayed around $1$-$2$ hours, which is the usual length of one class.